 Find out more about Shehan Karunatilaka and his winning book, The Seven Moons of Maali Almeida, including what the judges, critics and the author himself have said about it

-Shehan Karunatilaka’s rip-roaring epic is a searing, mordantly funny satire set amid the murderous mayhem of a Sri Lanka beset by civil war.
+Shehan Karunatilaka’s second novel won the Booker Prize in 2022.
+It is a searing, mordantly funny satire set amid the murderous mayhem of a Sri Lanka beset by civil war.

-Colombo, 1990.
-Maali Almeida, war photographer, gambler and closet queen, has woken up dead in what seems like a celestial visa office.
+Maali Almeida, war photographer, gambler and closet gay, has woken up dead in what seems to be a celestial visa office.
 His dismembered body is sinking in the Beira Lake and he has no idea who killed him.
 At a time when scores are settled by death squads, suicide bombers and hired goons, the list of suspects is depressingly long.

-About the AuthorShehan Karunatilaka is considered one of Sri Lanka’s foremost authors.
+About the AuthorShehan Karunatilaka won the Booker Prize in 2022.
+He is considered one of Sri Lanka’s foremost authors.
 In addition to his novels he has written rock songs, screenplays and travel stories.

 Life after death in Sri Lanka: an afterlife noir, with nods to Dante and Buddha and yet unpretentious.
 Fizzes with energy, imagery and ideas against a broad, surreal vision of the Sri Lankan civil wars.
 Slyly, angrily comic.— The 2022 judges on The Seven Moons of Maali Almeida

 Shehan Karunatilaka created this playlist when he was writing ‘The Seven Moons of Maali Almeida’.